curtisalexander/readstat-rs/README.md

 readstat data /some/dir/to/example.sas7bdat --output /some/dir/to/example.csv --rows 100
 ```

-:memo: The `data` subcommand can take the parameter `--out-type`.
-Currently the only `--out-type` available is `csv` and thus the parameter is elided from the above examples.
+:memo: The `data` subcommand includes a parameter for `--out-type`, which is the type of file that is to be written.
+Currently the only available file type for `--out-type` is `csv` and thus the parameter is elided from the above examples.

+### Reader
+The `preview` and `data` subcommands include a parameter for `--reader`.
+The possible values for `--reader` include the following.
+- `mem` &rarr; Parse and read the entire `sas7bdat` into memory before writing to either standard out or a file
+- `stream` (default) &rarr; Parse and read at most [1,000 rows](https://github.com/curtisalexander/readstat-rs/blob/main/readstat/src/cb.rs#L10) into memory before writing to disk

+**Why is this useful?**
+- `mem` is useful particularly for test purposes
+- `stream` is useful in keeping memory usage low for extrememly large datasets
+- In general, would not expect anyone to deviate from the default (`stream`) unless they had a specific need
+- In addition, by enabling these options as command line parameters [hyperfine](#benchmarking) can be used to benchmark across an assortment of file sizes

 ### Debug
 Debug information can be printed to standard out by setting the environment variable `RUST_LOG=debug` before the call to `readstat`.  :warning: This is quite verbose!